SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 ENDIF.

 "Multiple logical expressions initiated by WHEN
-"Also LET expressions (see details further down) are possible.
+"Also LET expressions are possible.
+See more details further down.
 DATA(time_of_day) = COND #( LET time = cl_abap_context_info=>get_system_time( ) IN
                             WHEN time BETWEEN '050001' AND '120000' THEN |Good morning, it's { time TIME = ISO }.|
                             WHEN time BETWEEN '120001' AND '180000' THEN |Good afternoon, it's { time TIME = ISO }.|